openhab/openhab-android/docs/USAGE.md

 #### Alarm Clock

 The openHAB app will send the next wake-up time from your alarm clock app to the server.
-The time is sent as a number containing the number of milliseconds since the epoch.

 Example item definition:
 ```java